viadeo/kasper-framework/doc/Develop with Kasper/Domains.rst

 DDD: Domains
 ============

-Kasper domains can be understood as the DDD bounded contexts
+Kasper domains can be understood as DDD bounded contexts, it's related to s specific functional area and is generally under the responsibility of a unique team.

 .. topic:: Wikipedia - Bounded context